lukasbuschdev/cli/README.md

 ## Notes

 * This CLI is for demonstration and educational purposes and is not a full Linux shell
-* Some commands are simulated, others use real APIs through the Node.js backend
+* Few commands are simulated, others use real APIs through the Node.js backend
 * Real equivalents are suggested in --man outputs where applicable

 ---